Transforming Customer Due Diligence using eKYC

 Multi-level eKYC verification or digital KYC checks ensure that the customers have no illegal history.
 Thus, this helps to maintain a positive and legal atmosphere in the bank.
 And lastly but most importantly, using such secure methods like EDD shows that the bank is confident about the customers it onboards.
 This depicts a positive image in the market.
 The banks also need not have any worries after customer onboarding.
 It can have a healthy relationship with each and every customer.

-Customer due diligence is not the end of the video KYC verification services or eKYC verification process.
+Customer due diligence is not the end traditional KYC but transforming it into eKYC verification process.
 The banks need to keep a continuous check on their customers’ activities even after the onboarding.
 Banks need to monitor and flag any suspicious behaviour.
-This part of the CDD in KYC is known as transaction monitoring.
+This part of the CDD KYC is known as transaction monitoring.
 With transaction monitoring as a part of client onboarding solution, banks can monitor their customers’ behaviour over time and record the changes.
 They look out for suspicious transactions, buying of assets or even liquidation of shares.
 All these are put together in an algorithm assessing the credibility of the customer.
 This can check if they still can be considered safe enough to continue a business relationship with.

 Due Diligence and future

 After the introduction of the eKYC verification process, all of the above mentioned due diligence is available to banks at the tips of their fingers, only a few clicks away.
 This ensures additional security to the banks and the data remains safe.
 Customers can trust banks and vice versa, thus, it promotes a healthy customer experience.
-This, in turn facilitates, scalable customer onboarding via digital KYC solution provided by eKYC service providers.
+This, in turn facilitates, scalable customer onboarding via digital KYC solution such as eKYC services.
+Even, the regulatory bodies have authorized to use video kyc verification solution for conducting strict identity checks.